Izenda7Series/docs/ref/models/Tenants.rst

    *  -  **modules** |br|
          string
       -
-      -  The selected modules for the tenant, separated by semi-colon -
+      -  The selected modules for the tenant, encrypted -
    *  -  **tenantModules** |br|
          array of strings